MajeurTest/majeurtest/README.md

  - GDFR Rates (Discord Bot that displays GDFR rates)

 Project in Progress :
- - A Discord Bot for Tygore
+ - A Discord bot for Tygore
- - A discord bot for LP44 esteem points
+ - A Discord bot for LP44 esteem points
  - A website about the game "Le Compte est Bon"
  - A Sudoku-Helper website
  - GDFR Full Website